Or to put it another way… Are hand-drawn designs still relevant in the modern age? CAD

-Computer Aided Design (CAD) has been around since the early 1960’s, but those early versions are a long way from what we now see as the accepted norm.
+Computer Aided Design (CAD) has been around since the early 1960’s.But those early versions are a long way from what we now accept as the norm.
 Modern 3D Parametric CAD was first seen in 1989 but it was not widely available until the start of the millennium.

 New computers, processors and operating systems have allowed CAD software to become much more commonplace in the engineering and maker communities than it was even 20 years ago.
 Some of the big software providers even have FREE 3D CAD software, which is, very capable.
 Vendors such as AutoDesk, Google, OnShape and OpenSCAD all have free or low cost options on entry level 3D CAD.
 Whilst these may have limited features they are all capable in their own way.

-Transferring hand drawn designs to CAD has a plethora of benefits.
-Not only can designers see their products come to life they can have them checked for manufacturability, assembly problems, interference, mechanism issues, access problems and much, much more.
-Many CAD programs will easily output component mass for a given material, the components, or assemblies centre of gravity and many other metrics.
+Transferring hand-drawn designs to CAD has a plethora of benefits.
+Not only can designers see their products come to life they can have them checked for manufacturability, assembly problems, interference, mechanism issues, access problems, and much more.
+Many CAD programs will easily output component mass for a given material, the components, assemblies centre of gravity, and many other metrics.
 3D CAD models can also be used to conduct Finite Element Analyse of single components or assemblies, all from within a single piece of software.

-The real power of parametric CAD comes into play when there many iteration of components, long, short, large, small, more holes, less holes… Nearly every iteration can usually be included in a single well-constructed model file.
+The real power of parametric CAD comes into play when there are many iterations of components, long, short, large, small, more holes, fewer holes etc. Nearly every iteration can usually be included in a single well-constructed model file.
 A well-constructed model file can also be invaluable when design changes are needed, model changes are automatically reflected on the drawings.

 Creating 2D and 3D CAD BEFORE you start talking to manufacturers reduces or even eliminates some of the manufacturing problems above.
 Each part will have its own 3D data that can be sent to the manufacturer.
 The manufacturer will use this 3D data in association with the 2D drawing to create the part, greatly reducing the risk of the drawings not being interpreted properly.

-A good CAD file needs to be created with precision, forethought and care.
-The files will after all most likely to be used to create the cutting paths for your final products.
+A good CAD file needs to be created with precision, forethought, and care.
+The files will after all most likely be used to create the cutting paths for your final products.
 Understanding and keeping the design intent is critical to the creation of a great set of CAD data.

 Good quality CAD data has the potential to save you money!
 Poor quality CAD data will cost you money up to 3 times….
-Getting it modelled initially, then having to pay for substandard parts that are correct to the supplied CAD model and finally having to pay for the CAD to be modified or worse, redefined from scratch.
+Getting it modeled initially, then having to pay for substandard parts that are correct to the supplied CAD model, and finally having to pay for the CAD to be modified or worse, redefined from scratch.

 CAD has now become mainstream, nearly every modern manufacturing company has access to at least one form of CAD or another.
 But that does not mean that pencil and paper designers are no longer relevant!
-The next high tech component is just as likely to be designed using “old school” techniques as on the latest CAD software, but in this day and age if you want to produce cost effective components, at some point, you are going to need to invest in CAD.
+The next high-tech component is just as likely to be designed using “old school” techniques as the latest CAD software, but in this day and age, if you want to produce cost-effective components, at some point, you are going to need to invest in CAD.
 Either as a service from a company such as White Horse CAD Limited, or as software from one of the many vendors available.